yurimssilva/product-edc/docs/discussions/Non-Cataloged Contract Offer.md

 ##### Addition Improvement for Usability

-Using the proposed Model changes it would still be transparent whether a Contract Offer is Cataloged or Non-Cataloged.
+Using the proposed Model changes it wouldn't be transparent whether a Contract Offer is Cataloged or Non-Cataloged.
-Hence, the user cannot tell without checking the catalog, whether its mandatory to manually approve/reject a Contract Offer, or not.
+Hence, the user cannot tell without checking the catalog, whether its mandatory to manually approve/reject a pending Contract Offer, or not.

 It would help the user, if he could use a filter in the (Data) Management API for Non-Cataloged Contract Offers.